Bridging Graph and State-Space Modeling for Intensive Care Unit Length of Stay Prediction: Methods

 where $\sigma$ is set to the median pairwise distance: $\sigma = \text{median}_{i \neq j}(|\mathbf{b}_i - \mathbf{b}_j|_2)/\sqrt{2}$, following \cite{zelnik2004self}.
 Top-$k_{\text{bert}}$ neighbors are retained, and the resulting graph is $\mathcal{G}_{\text{bert}} = (\mathcal{V}, \mathcal{E}_{\text{bert}})$.

 \paragraph{Multi-View Graph Fusion.}

-The initial graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ is formed by combining $\mathcal{E}_{\text{diag}}$ and $\mathcal{E}_{\text{bert}}$, preserving edge types to enable modality-aware message passing.
-To ensure global connectivity and facilitate modelling long-range dependencies~\cite{liang2025quantifyinglongrangeinteractionsgraph}, we optionally apply two rewiring strategies: MST-based bridging to connect disconnected components, and GDC-based diffusion using first-order Personalized PageRank \cite{gasteiger2019diffusion}.
-A maximum out-degree of 15 is enforced via stratified sampling over edge types to preserve edge diversity.
+The initial graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ is formed by merging $\mathcal{E}_{\text{diag}}$ and $\mathcal{E}_{\text{bert}}$, retaining edge types for modality-aware message passing.
+To ensure global connectivity and capture long-range dependencies~\cite{liang2025quantifyinglongrangeinteractionsgraph}, we optionally apply two rewiring strategies: MST-based bridging to link disconnected components, and GDC-based diffusion using first-order Personalized PageRank \cite{gasteiger2019diffusion}.
+A maximum out-degree of 15 is enforced via stratified edge-type sampling to preserve diversity.